aaron-parker-cs/greenthumbtracker/README.md

 Next, you will need two terminal windows.
 This can easily be done in VS Code.
 Simply open a terminal in each folder, backend, and frontend, and run `npm start` in each and that's it!

 Thanks to nodemon and react, any changes you make in either side will reflect immediately to your development environment.
 To see the webpage, open the result from frontend, it should look something like http://localhost:5173.

+# That's cool, but how do I commit my changes?

+We're going to be making the repository public to enforce branch rules.
+This means that repository admins will be able to commit directly to the "main" branch, but for every other contributer, they will have to make a branch.

+First, you need to have git installed in some form, it doesn't really matter how, but I recommend using the Git client that comes with VS Code since it's simple.

+Next, you clone the repository by clicking the green button and copying the link.

+You need to check out a new branch, where you'll make your changes.

+When you're done, you commit and push your changes, then start a pull request.
+From there, the other contributers will review your code and when someone approves, the pull request can be completed and your changes will be merged into main when completed.

+For simplicity, only one contributer will need to approve a pull request,